Orcha02/holbertonschool-zero_day/README.md

 - How to write good READMEs
 - How to commit
 - How to write helpful commit messages
-- How to push code.
+- How to push code....